Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 With the scattering cross section of $4\cdot10^{-24}$, the absorption cross section of carbon is calculated according to Eq.(1) [Eq.(\ref{eq:g71bothe-1})]:

 for a neutron velocity of $1.13\sqrt{2kT/m}$.

 \textbf{5.
-Discussion.} The stated values can hardly be significantly falsified by impurities in the carbon that were not detected.
-During ashing, the very high temperature to which the graphite was already exposed during the production process was nowhere near reached.
-Therefore, apart from the components remaining in the ash, the only other possible impurities could be combustible, like hydrocarbons, and this is very unlikely.
-In any case, according to the current state of theory, it can be concluded that carbon, even if it is produced according to the best known manufacturing processes and kept completely free of mineral impurities, can very hardly be considered as a braking substance for the machine, unless the isotope 235 is enriched.
+Discussion.} The stated values can hardly be significantly distorted by any undetected impurities in the graphite.
+During incineration, the temperature did not come close to the very high temperatures to which the graphite is exposed during its production.
+Therefore, aside from those remaining in the ash, the only other possible impurities could be combustible, e.g., hydrocarbons, and this is very unlikely.
+In any case, based on the current state of theory, it can be concluded that carbon, even if it is produced with the best-known technical processes and kept completely free of mineral impurities, can hardly be considered as a braking substance for the machine, unless the isotope 235 is enriched.

 The stated absorption cross section is not inconsistent with other results.
-Frisch, Halban, and Koch give an upper limit of $10^{-26}$ for approximately the same velocity based on completely different measurements.
-The CO$_2$ measurements by Harteck et al. can also be reconciled with our result if oxygen absorbs more weakly than carbon, which is supported by the D$_2$O measurements of D\"opel and Heisenberg.
+Frisch, Halban, and Koch, based on completely different measurements, give an upper limit of $10^{-26}$ for approximately the same velocity.
+The CO$_2$ measurements by Harteck et al. can also be reconciled with our result if oxygen absorbs far more weakly than carbon, which is supported by the D$_2$O measurements of D\"opel and Heisenberg.